Pathways to Practice: Unique Approaches to Architectural Practice

-The Pathway to Practice panel examines the less conventional ways of practicing architecture, as well as the role of education in finding one’s professional path by interviewing four AA alumni who talk about their experiences.
+The Pathway to Practice panel examines the less conventional ways of architectural practice, as well as the role of education in finding one’s professional path by interviewing four AA alumni who talk about their experiences.
 Here’s a little summary of what you can take away from the very interesting talk.

-The panelists Roger Zogolovitch, Meredith Bowles, Amandine Kastler and Jack Self talked about introducing the concept of entrepreneurship as a way of operating even while studying.
+The panelists Roger Zogolovitch, Meredith Bowles, Amandine Kastler and Jack Self talked about introducing the concept of entrepreneurship as a way of operating architectural practice even while studying.

 Jack Self had to work different jobs to put himself through school and found the idea of working in offices for other people rather unappealing, which is what prompted him to take a less conventional route.